Fun With Stress 1.1

 Every time an experience is being stored in our memory, it is instantaneously labelled.
 Depending on the experience, labels can say “Great, let’s do that again!” or “Terrible, never again!” and this labelling happens for the most part without us being consciously aware of it.
 The following remarkable story was told by a client who was then living in Amsterdam for a little over two years (for privacy purposes the name has been changed).

 Farid was a young man from Syria, who had left the war and his family in search of a better life.
 In Syria he encountered lots of war casualties laying on the side of the road, which ultimately affected him in ways he couldn’t have imagined.
-When he came to see me he lived in Amsterdam, where dead people hadn’t been part of the public space for a long time.
+When he came to see me, he lived in Amsterdam, where dead people hadn’t been part of the public space for a long time.
 However, he was oftentimes still reminded of the war situation in a less obvious way.

 Information from the outside world enters through our senses.
 Every sight, sound, touch, smell and taste that Farid experienced in the war situation was stored and ‘buttonized’ in his memory and provided with labels such as “Avoid at all cost!”
 In this way we could say that he was being programmed to either avoid warlike environments or seek shelter if he were to ever encounter one again.

-Now imagine that Farid invites David over to his house for dinner.
-They are about to enter the apartment building when a helicopter flies over and loud bangs from fireworks are heard.
-All of a sudden David sees a hole in the air next to him where Farid had been standing.
-Then he sees him collapsed on the floor and looking anxiously.
 Assuming that David has never been in a hostile or warlike environment before, his brain will label the smell from the garbage container and sounds from the helicopter and fireworks much different than Farid’s.
-To David the smell might just represent everyday waste, the helicopter sound might remind him of a helicopter ride through the Grand Canyon, and the bangs of an awesome new year’s celebration.
+To David, the smell might just represent everyday waste, the helicopter sound might remind him of a helicopter ride through the Grand Canyon, and the fireworks of an awesome new year’s celebration.
 The input is the same, but their brains label it differently, creating a completely different meaning.

 Jolly greetings,